Naomi Shindō

 Naomi Shindō (進藤 尚美, Shindō Naomi) is a Japanese voice actress who works for Aoni Production.
 She is best known for her voice roles as Shizuru Fujino (Mai-hime) (as well as her alternate universe counterpart, Shizuru Viola in Mai-Otome), Jane Diethel in Shaman King, Risai in 12 Kingdoms, Elias "Ace" Hono in Shitsugeki!
 Machine Robo Rescue and Cagalli Yula Athha (Gundam Seed/Gundam Seed Destiny).
 She was born in Kyoto Prefecture, and her nickname is "Cindy" (シンディー).

-In 2023, Shindō announced that Nanako Mori will be replacing her as Cagalli in Mobile Suit Gundam SEED Freedom, which released in January 2024.
+In 2023, it was revealed that Nanako Mori will be replacing Shindō as Cagalli in Mobile Suit Gundam SEED Freedom, which released in January 2024.